First concurrent extraction of the leading-order scalar and spin proton polarizabilities: Results and Discussion

 We performed the minimizations by using the nonlinear least-squares fitting routines of the \texttt{GSL} library~\cite{gls}.
 As a consistency check of this procedure, both the gradient and the simplex methods were used as best-fit algorithms and identical results were obtained.
 The entire procedure was performed for the three PWAs.
-The obtained distributions for each parameters are reported in the Supplemental Material~\cite{suppMat}.
+The obtained distributions for each parameter are reported in the Supplemental Material~\cite{suppMat}.
 The parameter distributions obtained using the three different PWA inputs have the same shape and differ only for a shift in their central values.
 For this reason, we evaluated the central polarizability values as the mathematical average of the three different sets of fit values.
 Additionally, the largest of the differences between each set of fit values and the average was used to estimate an additional model error (conservatively considered as a standard deviation) due to dependence on the PWA used as input in the DRs.
 The resulting best-fit values are:

-From here on, the values of scalar and spin polarizabilities are reported in units of $\rm10^{-4} fm^{3}$ and $\rm10^{-4} fm^{4}$, respectively.
 The quoted fit errors are the 68\% confidence level (CL) and include the contribution of both the statistical and systematic uncertainties of the experimental data.
 The additional model-dependent systematic uncertainties, evaluated as explained above, are given in rms units, and have to be added in quadrature to the previous ones to get the overall values of the estimated systematic uncertainties.

 All different fits gave, within rounding errors, a minimum value of the fit function equal to $\rm\hat{\chi}^2_{red} = 1.13$.
 As mentioned before, the expected goodness-of-fit distribution is not given by the $\chi^2$ function, because of the correlations between points of a same dataset introduced by the systematic uncertainties.
 This density was then evaluated in the framework of the bootstrap technique~\cite{Pedroni:2019dlg} and a $p$-value = 24\% was estimated from its cumulative distribution.
 A plot of this function and the fit correlation matrix are reported in Fig.~3 and Table~3 of the Supplemental Material~\cite{suppMat}, respectively.